Here's how to take your next step towards a great Union College experience.

 When the Portal becomes available to new students, you will receive an email with your UC-ID and password so you can login right away.
 If you can't find your info, email email@example.com

-7. Reserve classes with your advisor
+7. Reserve classes and a room

-8. Complete your forms
+8. Complete your health and immunization forms

 - MMR (Measles, Mumps and Rubella) two vaccines after the first birthday or an antibody lab titer proving immunity.

-- Meningococcal vaccines (PDF) (1 shot at 16 years or older) or a waiver form (PDF) signed if living in the residence hall (must be signed by parent if student is under 19 years old).
+- Meningococcal vaccines (PDF) (1 shot at 16 years or older) or a waiver form signed if living in the residence hall (must be signed by parent if student is under 19 years old).

 Additional recommended vaccines—If you are participating in the physician assistant, nursing, occupational therapy assistant or international rescue and relief programs, or you will be traveling internationally on a Union-sponsored mission trip, you will be required to have these vaccines.